Battle of Poelcappelle: Second Army

 The main attack was conducted by the II Anzac Corps.
 Two brigades each from 66th (2nd East Lancashire) Division and the 49th (West Riding) Division, assembled behind Frezenberg and Potijze, about 2.5 mi from the jumping off line.
 The brigades were expected to cover the distance in five hours but the dark, rain, state of the ground and fitful German artillery fire caused serious delays.
 Both divisions reported at 2:30 a.m. that some battalions would not be ready for zero hour at 5:20 a.m. and that all of the 197th Brigade on the right flank would be late.
 Staff officers were sent out to hurry on every man capable of going faster, rather than keeping units together.
 When the creeping barrage began, the troops who had arrived spread out and followed the barrage.
 The creeper was difficult to follow, because much of the field artillery was out of action, some of the rest fired inaccurately from unstable platforms and many high-explosive shells were smothered by the mud.

 The battalions of the 197th Brigade, 66th (2nd East Lancashire) Division on the right, advanced quickly on sandy going, despite lagging far behind the creeping barrage.
 German infantry from the 195th Division were found in shell holes and many were taken prisoner as the British reached the final objective (blue line) at 10:00 a.m., a patrol finding Passchendaele village empty.
 Soon after arriving at the final objective, the rain stopped and in the better visibility, German machine guns and field artillery began to fire from the right flank.
 At noon, both flanks of the brigade were swung back to find neighbouring units, which the troops in the centre followed, under the impression that it was a general withdrawal and the brigade ended up at the red line.
 After stopping a German counter-attack in the late afternoon, the division withdrew slightly to gain touch with the 49th (West Riding) Division on the left and find cover from machine guns on the Bellevue Spur.
 The 198th Brigade on the left had to struggle through mud and flooded trenches, north of the Ravebeek.
-German machine-gun fire from the pillboxes at Bellevue 500–800 yd away, stopped the infantry half way to the red line, despite a further attempt to advance by the supporting battalions.
+German machine-gun fire from the pillboxes at Bellevue 500–800 yd away, stopped the infantry halfway to the red line, despite a further attempt to advance by the supporting battalions.